4 Visual Elements Your Website UX Needs To Get Right

 Consider Color Vision Deficiency & Other Visual Impairments

 Artistic and psychological purposes aside, the colors on a webpage need to be considered if your goal is to have an accessible website.
-Color vision deficiency (CVD), commonly referred to as colorblindness, affects 1 in 12 men and 1 in 200 women worldwide according to the United States National Library of Medicine.
+According to the United States National Library of Medicine, color vision deficiency (CVD), commonly referred to as colorblindness, affects 1 in 12 men and 1 in 200 women worldwide.

 CVD makes it difficult for people to differentiate between some colors.
 Most commonly: